 If your academic standing has changed since the time of your merit scholarship review or if you have additional academic information or new artwork that you would like considered, you may appeal your academic merit scholarship.

 Appeals must be submitted via the form available in your Application Portal no later than April 1, 2019.
+The Scholarship Committee will review all submitted appeals beginning in March and will inform the student via email on or before April 15, 2019.
 Please note that scholarship awards from other institutions will not be accepted as part of the appeals process since all institutions award merit scholarships differently.

 Merit scholarship is just one part of the financial aid process at MassArt.
 If you have not already done so, we suggest you submit your FAFSA as soon as possible to be considered for need-based aid (see above).

 - Making a Medical Request for the meal plan or housing